 That said, wear whatever you are comfortable in.
 Really.
 Just make sure the clothing doesn’t restrict your movement.
 I would much rather have someone in my class in baggy sweats than not come at all.

-I’ve had students show in jeans and even in skirts!
+I’ve had students show up to class in jeans and even in skirts!
 They forgot their clothes and decided they wanted their yoga and would do what they could.

 Please, please, please, if you have been to a class in baggy clothes and were pointed at or laughed at (yes, I have heard these stories!), find another class.
 Not all classes are like that, I promise.
 Find a group of people who honor what you are comfortable wearing.